Rituals (film): Plot

 In the morning, while using the rope to cross the river, Martin steps on a bear trap in the water, breaking his leg.
 Mitzi suspects that perhaps they are being stalked and tormented by someone pursuing vengeance over a botched surgery.
 The men attempt to press on by traveling along the river, floating Martin on a stretcher.
-Tensions rise when the men attempt to scale a waterfall, and Harry and Mitzie get into a fight.
+Tensions rise when the men attempt to scale a waterfall, and Harry and Mitzi get into a fight.
 Mitzi subsequently tries to apologize to Harry after the men camp onshore, and reminisces about their mutual friend, Andy, who died by suicide when they were in medical school.

 The next day, Harry and Mitzi notice smoke emanating from a distant mountainside.
 Shortly after, they find someone has placed a World War II medal around Martin's neck, leading Harry to believe their stalker is a veteran.
 After carrying Martin up the mountain, the men stop to sleep overnight on one of the peaks.
 At dawn, Mitzi awakens and finds Abel's severed head on a stake in front of him.
 Mitzi refuses to help Harry carry Martin, insisting their attempt to save him is futile.
 Harry continues, dragging Martin on the stretcher behind him, but eventually collapses from exhaustion.
 Mitzi reappears, and continues to help carry their friend.
 They eventually reach the dam that D.J. was traveling to, only to find it abandoned and derelict.
 Overlooking it, they find D.J., barely alive, tortured and nailed to a chair.
 Tied to his body, Harry finds an overexposed x-ray and hospital discharge paperwork for a man named Matthew Crowley.
 After some contemplation, Harry performs a mercy killing on D.J., strangling him to death.
 While a dispirited Mitzi departs from the dam, Harry realizes that Martin is dead, and quietly mourns him before leaving the dam as well.

 Alone, Harry locates an abandoned cabin, where he uncovers several World War II mementos, along with the group's stolen boots.
 An elderly hermit named Jesse arrives and attempts to attack Harry, but Harry soon realizes the man is blind.
 Jesse warns Harry to leave, commenting that his brother Matthew—a disfigured, brain-damaged war veteran—is dangerous.
 Moments later, Matthew arrives and begins stabbing through the wall, severing an artery in Harry's leg.
 Outside, Mitzi begins crying for help as Matthew prepares to burn him alive as an effigy.
 Harry begins to lose consciousness due to blood loss, and is forced to cauterize his own wound, but is unable to save Mitzi from the blaze.
 As Matthew slowly enters the cabin, Harry glimpses his disfigured face before shooting him to death.
 In the morning, Harry finally reaches a country road where he sits idly, awaiting the next passing car.